jonase/eastwood/README.md

 [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm)
 libraries to inspect namespaces and report possible problems.
 It has been tested with Clojure 1.5.1, 1.6.0, and 1.7.0 alpha versions.
-As of Eastwood version 0.2.0, it no longer suports Clojure 1.4.0 or earlier versions.
+As of Eastwood version 0.2.0, it no longer supports Clojure 1.4.0 or earlier versions.

 It supports only Clojure on Java, not ClojureScript or Clojure/CLR.